 fall again on the same days of the week.

 The Platonic cycle

-or great year is that space of time which elapses before all
+is that space of time which elapses before all

 the stars and constellations return to any given state.
 Tycho Brahët

 calculated this period at 25,816 years, and Riccioli at 25,920.

 Source: Dictionary of Phrase and Fable, E. Cobham Brewer, 1894

 More on Cycle from Fact Monster: